flexycode/CCPRGG1L_FUNDAMENTALS_COM23P/README.md

 ### Added
 - Uploaded the Exercise
 - Added breakdown and documentation
-- Fix some changes
+- Added a Java File for CryptoBank

 ### Changed
 - Changed some java source code file
-- 📫
+- Fix some changes

 ### Fixed
 - Fixed some error in java methods and classes